buddycloud/buddycloud.com/slate/source/includes/_discovery.md

 ```

-In general, mobile apps **not** running on top of Buddycloud will hardcode the API URL (e.g. `https://api.twitter.com/1.1/`).
-However, if your application is designed for users on multiple Buddycloud sites, it's necessary to discover the API URL for each user's domain.
+**Problem:** Your application is designed for users on multiple Buddycloud sites eacg with their own REST-API.
+It is necessary to discover the API URL for each user's domain.

-In order to use the *REST API*, you need to find where its endpoints are.
-The API discovery procedure relies on the lookup of an specific type of DNS record, namely **TXT record**, to find the API endpoints to use for a given Buddycloud enabled domain.

-For example:

 * `juliet@capulet.lit` connects to the Capulet Buddycloud API using `https://buddycloud.capulet.lit/api`.
 * `romeo@montague.lit` connects to the Montague Buddycloud API using `https://montague.lit/buddycloud/api`.

+**Solution:** Buddycloud solves this by using a DNS lookup to discover the REST-API endpoint.

 To find the API for a user's domain:

-- Clients query for the `TXT` record of `_buddycloud-api._tcp.buddycloud.org.`.
+- Clients query for the `TXT` record of `_buddycloud-api._tcp.<user's domain>.`.
 - The results return an [IANA service record](http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?search=buddycloud).

 Parameter | Description        | Example